glleroux/whatplatform/README.md

 ## Introduction

 Getting a commuter train out of central London at rush hour inevitably involves a mass rush to the platform once your platform number is announced on the departure boards — and a lottery on whether you will get a seat.
 I recently discovered that departure platforms are known far in advance and that this data is publicly available[^1].
-The interface is lacking so I wanted to build a fast and intuitive service for finding the platform that your train will depart from.
+The interface for browsing this data is lacking, so I wanted to build an intuitive service for finding this information as quickly and easily as possible.

 ## Motivation